-Coronaviruses are a group of viruses that cause illnesses such as the common cold, to more severe conditions such as pneumonia, Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory syndrome (SARS).
-The strain of coronavirus (2019-nCoV) that has caused the outbreak in China is new, and not previously known.
-It has been named Covid-19 by the World Health Organization.
+Coronaviruses are a group of viruses that cause illnesses such as the common cold.
+They can also cause more severe conditions such as pneumonia, Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory syndrome (SARS).
+The COVID-19 strain of coronavirus was not previously known.

 - shortness of breath

 It’s also possible that you won’t have any symptoms (asymptomatic).
 In more severe cases the virus can cause pneumonia, kidney failure and death.
 The risk of these complications can depend on age, existing conditions and weakened immune systems.

 You can test to see if you have coronavirus using a lateral flow test which you can do at home.
 Lateral flow tests are available to buy at pharmacies and supermarkets.

 How long does coronavirus (COVID-19) last?

 For most people, COVID-19 symptoms can last between 4 to 12 weeks.
 But sometimes it may go on for longer than 12 weeks.
 Having symptoms for longer than 12 weeks has been referred to as long COVID.
 This is when you still have ongoing symptoms after COVID-19 infection that can’t be explained by another illness.

 How can I protect myself and others?